YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

 It also integrate modules simplifying the creation and configuration of an administration interface to access database entries easily and make small modifications on some of them in case of minor bugs.
-Moreover, Django is working with its own python functions to access the database.
+Moreover, Django is working with its own Python functions to access the database.
 Administrator can use them to access the database by a **Django shell**.
 Thus, it has also been used to generate a **models.py** file defining models